5kng/5kng/README.md

 # Hi there! ✋

-I'm Ben, an undergraduate software engineering student at UNSW with a passion for software development and innovation.
+I'm Ben, a 2nd year software engineering student at UNSW with a passion for software development and innovation.
 Welcome to my GitHub profile!

 ### 🌱 My Goals:
 - **Improve Coding Skills**: Currently working on coding challenges to build a strong foundation in data structures and algorithms.